Founding and mission

 - Joanna Orlik - Malopolska Institute of Culture (MIC), Krakow (Poland)

-- Ernst Wagner - UNESCO Chair in Arts and Culture in Learning at the University of Erlangen-Nuremberg (Germany)
+- Ernst Wagner - UNESCO Chair in Arts and Culture in Education at the University of Erlangen-Nuremberg (Germany)